kiedtl/website/src/content/blog/hare.md

 [RetroForth](https://forth.works).
 I'll be doing a loose port of `vm/nga-c/barebones.c`, the minimalist C implementation of Nga.

-> For those who are unfamiliar with RetroForth and Nga: RetroForth is a
+{% sidenote() %}
-> highly portable, modernised, general-purpose FORTH scripting language, and
+For those who are unfamiliar with RetroForth and Nga: RetroForth is a highly portable, modernised, general-purpose FORTH scripting language, and Nga is the VM Retro is implemented on.
-> Nga is the VM Retro is implemented on.
+{% end %}

 ---